ijlee2/ijlee2.github.io/README.md

 The app uses a custom workflow in order to achieve [cross-resolution testing](https://crunchingnumbers.live/2020/06/07/container-queries-cross-resolution-testing/).

-Run the following commands to lint and test:
+Run the following commands to lint and test from local machine:

 ```bash
 yarn lint